ocrmypdf/OCRmyPDF/docs/batch.md

 * `OCR_JSON_SETTINGS` specifies a plugin (a `.py` path) located inside a data directory.

+* The output or archive directory is the input directory or a subdirectory of it.
+Because the input directory is watched recursively, OCRmyPDF output (and archived originals) written there would be detected as new input and reprocessed endlessly.
+Keep the output and archive directories outside the input directory.

 At runtime the watcher also refuses to follow symlinks or process non-regular files (such as fifos or devices) in the input directory, and refuses to write output onto a destination occupied by a non-regular file.